AlibabaCloudDocs/ddos/intl.en-US/Anti-DDoS Pro & Premium User Guide/Provisioning/Use ports/Configure session persistence.md

     ![Enabled](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/3058989061/p189964.png)

-## Configure session persistence or health checks for multiple rules
+## Configure session persistence and health checks for more than one forwarding rule

 1. Log on to the [Anti-DDoS Pro console](https://yundun.console.aliyun.com/?p=ddoscoo).